The Shape of Dark Matter Haloes, I. HI Observations of Edge-on Galaxies: Discussion

 The traditional view is that at these brightness temperatures, column densities are reached at which the atomic gas starts to be converted into molecular gas, thus providing a natural threshold to the observed temperatures \citep{Stecher1967A,Hollenbach1971A,Federman1979A}.
-A column densities is however an artificial construct based on the position of the observer, and as such the gas cannot be expected to conform to it.
-A volume density threshold would seem to be a much more physically-relevant quantity.
-However, since the path-lengths between the local \ion{H}{I} clouds from \citet{Allen2012A} and the central parts of the edge-on galaxies presented here vary over roughly two orders of magnitude, the volume and the inferred density are also likely to vary in the same way.
-Any volume density threshold would seem to have difficulty explaining the close similarities in the maximum brightness temperatures.\\
+However, a column density is an artificial construct based on the position of the observer, and as such, the gas cannot be expected to conform to it.
+A volume density threshold would seem to be a much more physically relevant quantity.
+However, since the path lengths between the local \hi clouds from \citet{Allen2012A} and the central parts of the edge-on galaxies presented here vary over roughly two orders of magnitude, the volume and the inferred density are also likely to vary in the same way.
+Any volume density threshold would seem to have difficulty explaining the close similarities in the maximum brightness temperatures.

-Opacity however can explain this naturally.
-The brightness temperature of 90 Kelvin is in the same range as the expected spin temperature for the cold neutral medium \citep{Dickey1990A,Dickey2009A}.
-90K is then the maximum ascertainable temperature before the gas turns optically thick.
+Opacity however can explain this naturally, as we demonstrated in Section \ref{sec:toymodel}.
+The brightness temperature of 90 Kelvin is in the same range as the median spin temperature \citep{Dickey1990A,Dickey2009A,Draine2011}.
+90\,K is then the maximum attainable temperature before the gas turns optically thick.
 We are thus seeing optically thick gas in \citet{Allen2012A}.
-In figure \ref{fig:ESO274-G001-maxtemperature} the path-lengths have become so long compared to the sizes of the clouds, that each line is bound to hit an optically thick cloud.
-Considering the radii at which these can be seen, a lot more than $30\%$ of the galaxy \ion{H}{I} mass could be hidden in and behind these clouds.\\
+In Figure \ref{fig:ESO274-G001} bottom-right, the path-lengths have become so long compared to the sizes of the clouds, that each line is bound to hit an optically thick cloud.
+Considering the radii at which these can be seen, a lot more than $30\%$ of the galaxy \hi mass could be hidden in and behind these clouds.

-Another tempting argument in favor of this explanation comes from the study of local clouds in \citet[figure 5]{Allen2012A}, reproduced here in figure \ref{fig:Ron-Fig5}.
-A remarkable linear relation is shown between the molecular \ion{OH}{} (thermal 18cm emission) and \ion{H}{I} surface brightnesses of the form $T_A\left(\textrm{\ion{OH}{}}\right) \approx 1.50 \times 10^{-4} T_B\left(\textrm{\ion{H}{I}}\right)$.
-The \ion{OH}{} and \ion{H}{I} follow the same velocities and distributions.
-This relation holds for $T_B\left(\textrm{\ion{H}{I}}\right) \leq$ 60K.
-Beyond that the \ion{H}{I} appears to saturate, leveling off completely around 90K.
-Yet the \ion{OH}{} temperatures continues to rise.
-Could it be tracing a now-turned-opaque \ion{H}{I} gas?\\

-The lower panel in figures 4b to 10b show the inferred maximum self-absorption for a spin temperature of 125 K. A spin temperature of a 125 K is most likely an upper-limit for the CNM, yet it already implies a maximum opacity of $\tau \sim 1$.
-If true, this will have drastic implications for deriving the structure and kinematics, as traditional \ion{H}{I} modeling tools work under the assumption of an optically thin gas.
-To deal with this, in our next paper we will present the new \ion{H}{I} modeling and fitting tool \textsc{GALACTUS}, which can model self-absorption.